 The day opportunities strategy is wide ranging and ambitious in scale and cannot be achieved in isolation.
 It will require joint working with many stakeholders, other departments and strategies in order to be successful and achieve the outcomes detailed below.
-The following page shows an overview of the different types of projects already in place that the day opportunities strategy has correlation with under the six priorities identified.
-This is not an exhaustive list and there will be other current and future projects that will be identified as having relevance to the day opportunities strategy during the realisation of the objectives of the strategy over the next five years.
+The following figure shows an overview of the different types of projects already in place that the day opportunities strategy has correlation with under the 6 priorities identified.
+This is not an exhaustive list and there will be other current and future projects that will be identified as having relevance to the day opportunities strategy during the realisation of the objectives of the strategy over the next 5 years.

-Projects/departments related to the Day Opportunities Strategy
+Figure 8 Projects/Departments related to the Day Opportunities Strategy